mdrake0/mysite/content/fixed/about.md

 For fun, I like to design games, read, and go to live music.
 You can also find me at Nationals games, nerding out with my awesome wife.

-You can also catch me streaming programming on [Twitch](https://twitch.tv/mattdrakedev)
+You can also catch me programming on [Twitch](https://twitch.tv/mattdrakedev)